 Local businesses will gain exposure and traffic from the expected 10,000+ attendees over the course of the weekend.

 QueerFest performers and exhibitors will benefit not only from the spotlight offered to them on the festival’s stages, but also from the opportunity to represent and show appreciation for the community they come from.

 Please identify any partners or collaborators who will work with you on this project.

-We are proud to say that QueerFest is a confirmed project of the Pasadena Arts Council’s EMERGE Program, and that PAC will serve as our project’s 501(c)(3) fiscal sponsor.
+We are proud to say that QueerFest is a confirmed project of the Pasadena Arts Alliance’s EMERGE Program, and that PAC will serve as our project’s 501(c)(3) fiscal sponsor.
 PAC serves as fiscal sponsor for install:WEHO, Native Strategies, Fallen Fruit, and KCHUNG in Chinatown.
-All donations to PAC specified for QueerFest will be tax deductible, and the staff of the Pasadena Arts Council has shared their extensive knowledge on how to run a successful festival and fundraise for a large scale arts project.
+All donations to PAC specified for QueerFest will be tax deductible, and the staff of the Pasadena Arts Alliance has shared their extensive knowledge on how to run a successful festival and fundraise for a large scale arts project.